TOD-theses/traces_analyzer/docs/metadata_extraction.md

 }
 ```

-!!! warning

-    The [EIP-3155](https://eips.ethereum.org/EIPS/eip-3155) also specifies an optional "memory" field.
-This is not included by REVM per default.
-However, it is necessary to understand inputs and outputs from some instructions, eg CALL and LOGx.

-### Traces preprocessing

 In general, we try not to load the whole trace into the memory.
 To achieve this goal, we iterate through the lines and process them on the go.
-Between each processing step we only pass the necessary data forward and forget all irrelevant data.
+We only keep the current events and forget all prior ones.

-#### Map each JSON to a `TraceEvent`
+### Map each JSON to a `TraceEvent`

 This step simply maps a trace event from JSON to a python class (`TraceEvent`).

 Currently this is only implemented for traces generated with REVM (based on EIP-3155).
 However, new implementations could map other traces formats to `TraceEvent`, as long as the necessary information is included in the trace.

-#### Parse `Instruction`s
+### Parse `Instruction`s

+Here, we parse the instructions and keep track in which contract they were executed.

 We start the process with an initial `CallFrame`, which stores who created the transaction and which contract/EOA is called.

 Then we iterate through the `TraceEvent`s, always looking at two successive `TraceEvent`s.
 Based on these events we create an `Instruction` object, which specifies the EVM instruction, its inputs and also its outputs.
-For some instructions the currently executed contract is important, so we link the current `CallFrame` to it.
-For instance, a `SLOAD` instruction loads the data from the current contracts storage.
+For some instructions the currently executed contract is important, so we link the current `CallFrame` to the instruction.
+For instance, an `SLOAD` instruction loads the data from the current contracts storage.

-If we encounter a `CALL` we create a new `CallFrame`, or on a `RETURN` we go back to the previous one.
-To be sure, we also check if the `depth` parameter changes.
-If it changes, thought the instruction is neither `CALL` or `RETURN`, we raise an Exception.
+If we encounter a `CALL` or `STATICCALL` we create a new `CallFrame`.
+On a `STOP`, `RETURN`, `REVERT` or `SELFDESTRUCT` we go back to the previous `CallFrame`.
+To be sure, we also verify if the `depth` from the trace event matches our calculation.
+If not, we raise an Exception.

 The `Instruction` includes: